| |

 The Seven Pilgrim Churches Of Rome

-In addition to the Basilica of Saint Paul Outside the Walls, there are six other sites that make up the Seven Pilgrim Churches of Rome.
+In addition to the Basilica of St. Paul Outside the Walls, there are six other basilicas, and optionally a shrine, that make up the Seven Pilgrim Churches of Rome.

 The Seven Churches Visitation is a Roman Catholic tradition to visit seven churches on the evening of Maundy Thursday during Lent.
 During the Seven Churches Visitation, the faithful visit several churches to pray before the Blessed Sacrament in each church.